Rep. Christopher Shays

 Voting Record

 From Sep 1987 to Dec 2008, Shays missed 287 of 12,648 roll call votes, which is 2.3%.
-This is better than the median of 3.1% among the lifetime records of representatives serving in Dec 2008.
+This is on par with the median of 3.1% among the lifetime records of representatives serving in Dec 2008.
 The chart below reports missed votes over time.

 Primary Sources